If you are looking for something different to do with the kids in the Sydney CBD, DigiPark is a strong contender.

 Mirror Maze Fun

-The mirror maze brought a completely different type of energy.
+Next, it was on to the Mirror Maze!
+Mirror Maze brought a completely different type of energy.
 It was full of laughter as the kids tried to figure out which way to go.
-The reflections create playful confusion in the best way.
+The reflections created playful confusion in the best way.
+It's simple in concept but very effective in keeping them entertained.

 Wandering Planet: Calm but Engaging